colinmorris/pejorative-compounds/README.md

 Comments will be saved as arrays of json objects in `comment_data/`, with one file per compound (e.g. `comment_data/poophead.json`).
 Comment arrays are sorted by date, ascending.

-There is a cap on the number of comments that will be downloaded per term (default 40k, configurable via `MAX_REQUESTS_PER_TERM`).
-This is because we can only download comments 100 at a time, and downloading all comments for very high-frequency terms (e.g. *dumbass*) would take many hours.
-We deal with terms that hit the cap in step 2.
+There is a cap for high-frequency terms (default 40k, configurable via `MAX_REQUESTS_PER_TERM`).
+We'll stop downloading comments for a term when we hit that cap (we'll extrapolate a sampled count for them in step 2).

 ### 1.5 compute preliminary counts